oyambee/serverless-deploy-pipeline/README.md

 # serverless-deploy-pipeline
-deploy pipeline for serverless apps
+deploy pipeline for serverless apps on AWS using ReactJS